 Track 5 - The NH&D Extension, Derby Jct. to Botsford

-Tour this historic stretch of track that opened in 1888 and made good on the NH&D's promise to be New Haven's 'Gateway to the West.'
+Tour this historic stretch of track that opened in 1888 and made good on the NH&D promise to be New Haven's 'Gateway to the West.'

 [5.2] Our reporter says the Extension started "a few feet from the junction of the Naugatuck and Derby railroads" at Derby Jct. (lower left) and ran 2,000 feet before diverging on Hog Island toward Shelton via (O')Sullivan's Island.
 The next 2800 feet was first said to be all 'spile' trestlework and was dubbed the 'Starbuck piling' for the HRR president.
-The implication of an extra track right from Derby Jct. has to be discounted because the 1880 covered bridge was built only for a single track and thisbridge was not replaced until 1904 with the double-tracking by the Consolidated.
-For a full view of the 1898 map above, click here.
+The implication of an extra track right from Derby Jct. has to be discounted because the 1880 covered bridge was built only for a single track and this bridge was not replaced until 1904 by a triple-span built by the Consolidated.
 The Housatonic islands still seen here would be connected later to the Derby mainland by natural silting and the deliberate filling in of the flats.

 Shelton Historical Society